nsewmini/nsewmini/README.md

-🌱 undergraduate student pursuing a degree in Computer Science<br><br> At NSBM Green University<br><br>
+💞️ undergraduate student pursuing a degree in Computer Science  At NSBM Green University<br><br>
-💞️ With a passion for technology and a strong desire to explore the ever-evolving world of computer science.,<br>
+💞️ With a passion for technology and a strong desire to explore the ever-evolving world of computer science.<br><br>
 💞️goal is to make a meaningful impact in the digital realm and help shape the future of technology.
 <br><br>